tfeb/star/README.md

 - **`org.tfeb.star/utilities`** is the names of conditions and `reporting-star-notes`.
 - **`org.tfeb.star`** combines the above four packages.

+See [below](#package-exports "Package exports") for an exhaustive list of what exports what.

 ---

 ## Predefined iterators
 All of these are exported by `org.tfeb.star/iterators` and `org.tfeb.star`.

 These are in a *much* more rudimentary state than Štar itself: many were written before it was finished, as proofs of concept, or both.
-The list below may change significantly.
+The list below may change significantly (and has done so in version 3).

+### Simple numeric iteration: `in-naturals`
+`in-naturals` iterates over the natural numbers: integers greater than or equal to zero.
+It has two simple forms:

+- `(in-naturals)` will iterate up from `0`with no bound;
+- `(in-naturals bound)` will iterate up from `0` below `bound`, where `bound` should be a `real`: if it is not an `integer` the floor of it is used as the bound.

+The fancy form has three keyword arguments:

+- `bound` gives the bound as above;
+- `fixnum`warrants that the values, including `bound` are all `fixnums`.
+- `inclusive` makes the bound inclusive rather than exclusive.

+This iterator is optimized pretty well.
+Note that the cursor variable steps one beyond the last value returned.
+This is unlikely to matter unless you want to iterate up to `most-positive-fixnum`.

+See [below](#three-general-iterators-stepping-stepping-and-stepping-values "Three general iterators: stepping, stepping* and stepping-values") for a way of iterating more generally over numeric ranges.

 ### List iteration: `in-list`, `on-list`
 `in-list` iterates over the elements of a list.
 It has a single keyword argument, `by` which if given should be a function to select the appropriate nex tail of the list.
 So `(in-list l :by #'cddr)` iterates in steps of two.